imofftoseethewizard/plguile3/README.md

 Postgres' Server Programming Interface so that queries may be made from scheme code.

-The 0.7.x versions will add support for tsvector, tsquery, and domain types.
+The 0.7.x versions will add support for tsvector, tsquery, jsonpath, domain, and range types.

 The 0.9.x versions will add support for cursors and iterative query result handling.